 Looking for an easy Christmas treat for kids?
-These cute, edible Christmas presents are made with Rice Krispie Treats and ribbon candy bows.
-They are quick and simple, and no baking is required!
-Read below for tutorial and video.
+These cute, edible Christmas Rice Krispie Treats have candy bows made from Airhead Extremes.
+It’s a fun candy craft that’s quick and simple, and no baking is required!

 *This post contains some affiliate links.*